Wastebusters

 Since 2000, these early adopters have grown the organisation into a multi-layered operation, proving that there is an easy, affordable and super fun alternative to a disposable society.
 Clear your schedule for the day and follow the good vibes and pumping beats into Wastebusters’ huge warehouse on Ballantyne Road.
 Those moving to Wānaka, looking for character pieces for their home or wanting to grab a sweet deal on second-hand sporting equipment, will find everything imaginable in this funky, retro haven.

 Fossick through clothing, kitchenware, linen, books, furniture, bedding, bikes and gear for days up the mountain.
 Paired with amazing service from a passionate team, you’ll never want to step foot in a Briscoes store again.
-The best part is that you can donate the goods back once you’re done with them so the cycle continues spinning.
+The best part is that you can donate items in great condition once you’re done with them, so the cycle continues spinning.

 As well as in the schoolyard, over 460 businesses in Wānaka and events in Central Otago and the Queenstown Lakes district use Wastebusters’ recycling services.
 These companies rest easy knowing their recycling will all be hand-sorted to ensure minimal contamination and the opportunity to be remade into something useful.
 For those after tips to cut down on plastic and single-use items, the enterprise’s support of Plastic Free Wānaka and SUCFree Wānaka 2022 is a godsend and their real-life superhero, Dr Compost, provides eco-friendly gardening guides and brochures on topics like worm farming, composting and harvesting veggies.